-Provided further that a person with benchmark disability will get as many attempts as are available to other candidates who do not belong to person with benchmark disability of his or her community, subject to the condition that a person with benchmark disability belonging to the General Category, shall be eligible for nine attempts.
-Necessary action to make corresponding changes in respective Rules/Regulations pertaining to Indian Forest Service is being taken separately.
+Provided further that a person with benchmark disability will get as many attempts as are available to other candidates who do not belong to person with benchmark disability of his or her community, subject to the condition that a person with benchmark disability belonging to the General and EWS Category shall be eligible for nine attempts.
 The relaxation will be available to the persons with benchmark disability who are eligible to avail of reservation applicable to such candidates.

-NOTE .
+NOTE:

-- (i) An attempt at a Preliminary Examination shall be deemed to be an attempt at the Examination. - (ii) If a candidate actually appears in any one paper in the Preliminary Examination, as a candidate for the Indian Forest Service (Main) Examination, he/she shall be deemed to have made an attempt at the Examination. - (iii) Notwithstanding the disqualification/cancellation of candidature the fact of appearance of the candidate at the examination will count as an attempt.
+(i) An attempt at a Preliminary Examination shall be deemed to be an attempt at the Examination.

+(ii) If a candidate actually appears in any one paper in the Preliminary Examination, as a candidate for the Indian Forest Service (Main) Examination, he/she shall be deemed to have made an attempt at the Examination.

+(iii) Notwithstanding the disqualification/cancellation of candidature the fact of appearance of the candidate at the examination will count as an attempt.